OpnLaaS/opnlaas/docs/Charter.md

 ### **Persona 2 - Dan - Student**

-* **Bio:** A student who wants to deploy there personal projects on real hardware.
-Isn't as focused on the technical details or computation power of the systems, is more focused on being able to easily get there projects running and accessible to the public.
-Doesns't want to deal with complicated UI or deployment process for there projects, and would prefer if software was intuitive to use.
+* **Bio:** A student who wants to deploy their personal projects on real hardware.
+Isn't as focused on the technical details or computation power of the systems, is more focused on being able to easily get their projects running and accessible to the public.
+Doesns't want to deal with complicated UI or deployment process for their projects, and would prefer if software was intuitive to use.
 * **Motivation:** Wants to use a service that makes iteracting with the underlying systems as simple as possible without needing a lot of technical skills.
-Wants to focus on there projects, not dealing with infrastructure.
+Wants to focus on their projects, not dealing with infrastructure.
-* **Goals:** Setup there projects on the provided systems, and share the things they've made publicly.
+* **Goals:** Setup their projects on the provided systems, and share the things they've made publicly.

 ### **Persona 3 - Matt - Researcher**